db-gb/DataStreamSketches/documentation/f2_estimate.md

 ## F2Estimate

-This class provides a space and time efficient sketch to estimate the second moment of a data stream up to a factor (1 +- epsilon) with probability at least 1-delta in a data stream.
+This class provides a space and time efficient data structure to estimate the second moment of a data stream up to a factor `(1 ± epsilon)` with probability at least `1-delta`.

-This is often referred to as the surprise number, since it measures how uneven the distribution of elements in the stream is.
-For example, the frquency moment of the following stream

-("apple", 2), ("orange", 1), ("apple", 3), ("mango", 4), ("orange", 1)

-is `(2+3)^2 + (1+1)^2 + 4^2 = 45`.

 This is an implementation of the Tug-of-War sketch algorithm in the paper "The Space Complexity of Approximating the Frequency Moments" by Noga Alon, Yossi Matias, Mario Szegedy.